Prints, Drawings, and Photographs Study Room

 The PDP Study Room is open to individuals and groups of 12 or fewer people by appointment only from Monday to Friday, 9:30am to 4:00pm.
 If your group is larger than 12, multiple appointments can be made.
 Appointments are not available on weekends.

-To make an appointment, or for more information about the American and European holdings in the Prints, Drawings, and Photographs collection, please contact Nancy Burns, Assistant Curator of Prints, Drawings, and Photographs at: email@example.com.
+To make an appointment to view the American and European holdings in the Prints, Drawings and Photographs collection, please contact Margaret Justus, Curatorial Assistant at: firstname.lastname@example.org.

 To make an appointment, or for more information about the Asian holdings in the Prints, Drawings, and Photographs collection, please contact Vivian Li, Assistant Curator of Asian Art at: email@example.com.

 When scheduling your appointment, we kindly request that you do so at least two weeks in advance, and submit a list of requested objects that includes the artist, title, date, and accession number.
 To access the collection, please visit Collections Search on the museum's website.
-Only a percentage of the museum's collection is accessible through Collections Search, so if you cannot locate an object, please contact the relevant curator, who will assist you or refer you to another colleague who can.
-Objects on the list are subject to the department's approval.
+Only a percentage of the museum's collection is accessible through Collections Search, so if you cannot locate an object, please contact the curatorial assistant, who will try to assist with your inquiry.
+However, given the significant number of requests we receive, the museum is unable to do extensive collection research on behalf of visitors or scholars.
+Objects requested for viewing are subject to the department's approval.
 Works that are oversized or fragile may be unavailable for display.
-If you are scheduling a visit for a class, please note that while the curator will facilitate access to the collection, it is the instructor's responsibility to prepare the lecture related to the material requested.
+If you are scheduling a visit for a class, please note that while the curatorial assistant will facilitate access to the collection, it is the instructor's responsibility to prepare the lecture related to the material requested.
 The instructor is expected to be present for the duration of the class.

 Prior to Your Visit